SalesTim/tech-hub/src/app/api/reference/Apis/CatalogApi.md

 Get all templates from your corporate catalog

-    Get all templates from your corporate catalog
+    Get all templates from your corporate catalog.

 ### Parameters
 This endpoint does not need any parameter.